feelab-info/net-load-best-practices/README.md

 pip install -r requirements.txt
 ```

->📋  Describe how to set up the environment, e.g. pip/conda/docker commands, download datasets, etc...

 ## Training
--To begin training the model(s), start by optimizing the hyperparameters of the deep-learning-based forecasting model.
+- To begin training the model(s), start by optimizing the hyperparameters of the deep-learning-based forecasting model.
 This can be achieved by executing the code provided in the [SmartGridcomHyper](https://github.com/feelab-info/net-load-best-practices/blob/main/notebook/SmartGridcomHyper-params.ipynb).

 - Once the hyperparameters have been optimized, proceed to train the model for all experiments.
 This can be done by running the code available in the [SmartGridcomExperiment](https://github.com/feelab-info/net-load-best-practices/blob/main/notebook/SmartGridcomExperiment.ipynb) notebook.